V-YOP/staff-training/src/monads/README.md

-Codes in this directory is copied from this repository with modification: <https://github.com/sniptt-official/monads>
+file either.ts, option.ts and result.ts is copied from this repository with modification: <https://github.com/sniptt-official/monads>